step-/find-n-run/usr/share/doc/findnrun/plugin-dev.md

     |||chrome
     firefox

-The last example is the minimum data a well-formed record must include.
-Accordingly, findnrun's list view shows a predefined icon, label "firefox" and tap-data "firefox".
+The last example shows the minimum data a well-formed record must include.
+Accordingly, findnrun's list view displays a predefined icon, label "firefox" and tap-data "firefox".
 Similarly, for record `|||chrome` the list view shows a predefined icon, title "chrome" and tap-data "chrome".
 To show an empty icon, set the filename of an empty